spring-media/apps-backend-syncwaitgroup/README.md

 # apps-backend-syncwaitgroup
 Go written wrapper for sync.WaitGroup to ease the usage of Goroutines.

-## summary
+## Summary
 The main purpose of SyncWaitGroup is to execute and manage the synchronous functions provided as async goroutines; additionally it allows to dynamically add more functions - even by the function currently managed.
 For convenience SyncWaitGroup provides a default mutex.

-## usage examples
+## Usage examples

-### simple usage example
+### Simple usage example
     func myFunc() {
         //... do something synchronously
     }